 Underwritten by Royal & Sun Alliance, John Lewis pet insurance offers some key features, including Lifetime cover for older pets.
-We found their Premier plans with £12k of cover offer the best value for money, but you can save £100 a year or so by opting for their mid-range plan Lifetime Plus cover, with £7,500 of vet fee cover per year.
+We found their Premier plans with £12k of cover offer the best value for money, but you can potentially save £100 a year or more by opting for their mid-range plans, although these have lower vet fee limits.

 Cover must be purchased when your pet is healthy.
 Policyholders can't claim for vet fees as a result of an accident in the first 48 hours of cover, or for any changes in their pet's health or behaviour in the first 14 days of cover.

-With a range of excess options on offer, deciding which is the best insurance policy for you can be confusing.
+Excess: For pets under age 9, you pay a fixed excess and, if you want, a voluntary % copay (opting to do so would reduce your premium).
+When your pet turns 9 all pet owners will pay the standard £ excess and a co-payment of 20% which replaces any voluntary % co-payment you might have previously chosen.
 If you're not sure whether or not it's a good idea to opt for a higher excess in order to achieve a lower premium, check out our analysis of Higher Excess vs. Lower Excess.

 John Lewis Pet Insurance Key Points